Skip to Content

 Improper Lighting

-Another major factor that leads to brown tips in air plants is improper lighting.
+Impro lighting is another major factor that leads to brown tips in air plants.
 Air plants require bright but indirect light to mature entirely and stay healthy.
 However, one must also consider that excessive sunlight, especially direct sunlight, can burn the tips of the air plant.
 On the other hand, too little sunlight can result in stunted growth.
 Be sure that your air plants get around 8-12 hours of light daily.

-So, if you are planning on growing your air plants outdoors, you should pick a spot where you can hang in the shade or under something to offer shade while the air plants will receive some amount of sunlight.
+So, if you plan on growing your air plants outdoors, you should pick a spot where you can hang in the shade or under something to offer shade while the air plants will receive some sunlight.

-But if you wish to place them indoors, consider displaying them near a window where it will be enough sunlight for quite a few hours.
-However, ensure that it does not receive direct sunlight throughout the day as the air plant can burn through the glass.
+But if you wish to place them indoors, consider displaying them near a window with enough sunlight for several hours.
+However, ensure it does not receive direct sunlight throughout the day as the air plant can burn through the glass.

 Fluctuation in Weather

 Air plants are native to Mexico, the United States, the Caribbean, Mesoamerica, and Argentina.
 Thus, air plants do have specific requirements for weather conditions.
-While tillandsia can survive a short freeze, they need protection and some special care during longer durations with temperatures under 35-degree Fahrenheit.
+While tillandsia can survive a short freeze, they need protection and special care during longer durations with temperatures under 35 degrees Fahrenheit.

 Air plants growing outdoors would need extra care when the weather changes dramatically.
 Here is how you can protect your air plants from freezing temperatures: